SeaHogs/tp/docs/UserGuide.md

 Examples:
 * `editc ic/S1234567D p/91234567` will result in the phone number of the patient with NRIC `S1234567D` being updated to `91234567`.
-* `editc ic/S1234567D a/` will result in the address of the patient with NRIC `S1234567D` being deleted.

-[<span style="font-size: small;">Back to table of contents</span>](#toc)
+* `editc ic/S1234567D a/` will delete the address of the patient with NRIC `S1234567D` [<span style="font-size: small;">Back to table of contents</span>](#toc)

 ### Deleting contact information : `deletec`